alanng10/class-lang/Docue/Article/Sande/a.md

 Struct any is passed with ref.

 Sande Lang does not need cast operate.
-Input of lang elements can be passed in any ref.
-Input of lang elements has no type.
-Lang element operates output has no type.
-Marks can be assigned any ref.

 Maide is shared maide.
 It has no this ref.
 Maide has param.
 The param is var list.